Summer Solstice at Serpent Mound

 Serpent Mound’s Indigenous builders likely created the mound in alignment with the sun's cycle.

-To mark the June 21 summer solstice, the longest day of the year, we’re again partnering with the Shawnee Tribe and the Eastern Shawnee Tribe of Oklahoma to bring you programming that showcases the significance of Serpent Mound as a sacred American Indian site.
+To mark the Summer Solstice on June 20, the longest day of the year, we’re bringing you programming that showcases the significance of Serpent Mound as a sacred American Indian site.

 Sign-Up for our eNewsletter!